 If you want to know more about NGINX, keep reading.

 NGINX as a Web Server:

 NGINX was created with the goal of creating the fastest web server.
-When it comes to benchmarks measuring the performance of the web servers like Apache and other, NGINX tops the chat with class-leading performance.
+When it comes to benchmarks measuring the performance of the web servers like Apache and others, NGINX tops the chat with class-leading performance.
 When NGINX was initially launched, its job was to power the websites with simple HTML pages.
 But things have changed now.
 Now, most of the websites are dynamic and NGINX has not lagged behind.
 But it has grown along with the trend and supports all the components of the modern Web, including WebSocket, HTTP/2, etc.

 No. As we already saw, NGINX was initially created to be the fastest web server.
 But there are more sides to NGINX than just being a web server.
-Now it is used to serve many web-oriented tasks and it does it with utmost ease.
+Now it is used to serve many web-oriented tasks and it does it with the utmost ease.
 Because of its ability to handle a high volume of connections, NGINX is commonly used as a reverse proxy and load balancer in order to manage incoming traffic and distribute it to slower upstream servers.

 That’s not all.
 Quite often, NGINX can be found between clients and a second web server, in order to serve as an SSL/TLS terminator or a web accelerator.
 NGINX efficiently handles tasks that might slow down your web server, such as negotiating SSL/TLS or compressing and caching content to improve performance.
 NGINX is often deployed in dynamic sites as a content cache and reverses proxy to reduce the load on application servers and make to make sure the hardware is most effectively used.